KDScheuer/Tally/ReadMe.md

 # {"status":"ok"}
 ```
 > **Note:** This example pushes over plain HTTP on localhost.
 In production, `/push` should only be reachable through a TLS-terminating reverse proxy so the API key is not transmitted in plain text.
 See [Deployment](#deployment).
->
-> If you want to reach Tally directly from another machine without a reverse proxy (e.g. on a home network), change the port mapping in `docker-compose.yml` from `"127.0.0.1:9200:9200"` to `"9200:9200"`.
-The default binding restricts access to the host machine only.

 ---